isomerpages/pa-corp/_our-programmes/PA Cares @ President's Challenge.md

 <h2>About PA Cares @ President's Challenge</h2>
 <p>The People's Association (PA), through <strong>PA Cares @ President's Challenge</strong>,
-is committed to supporting communities in need by encouraging donations, volunteerism and active community involvement.
+is committed to supporting communities in need by encouraging donations, volunteerism, and active community involvement.
 Through the President's Challenge, PA mobilises the community to promote greater inclusion in sports, helping to build a more caring and inclusive society.</p>
 <p>Powered by our Grassroots Movement and strengthened by Corporate Partnerships,